bruno686/ControlAgent-Small_LLM/README.md

 ✅ Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.
 (By synthesizing 139 domain data, a 2% improvement was achieved with 1.5B LLM, which was scaled up to 1000 in the next step.)

 3️⃣ **For the Task 3** \
-⌛️ Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.
+✅ Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.

+## Key Summay

+The guidance for synthetic data generation is based primarily on two sources:
+1. An analysis of the knowledge and capabilities required to respond prompts;
+2. A systematic review and reflection on the model's previous incorrect responses. so bad

 ## Key Report
 ------------------------------------------Task 1------------------------------------------ \